FadhilPM/tp/docs/UserGuide.md

 The email address is optional.
 You can choose to leave it blank if you prefer not to provide it.
 </div>

-* When specifying a name, please ensure it follows these rules:
+* When specifying a `NAME`, please ensure it follows these rules:
     * **Allowed Characters:**
         * Alphanumeric characters (A-Z, a-z, 0-9)
         * Special characters: -, _, ., /